 Laparoscopy is an inspection of the pelvic organs through a telescope.
-It is often performed as an investigation to determine the cause for pelvic pain or to check the fallopian tubes are open as part of the investigation of fertility
+It is often performed as an investigation to determine the cause for pelvic pain or to check the fallopian tubes are open as part of the investigation

 How is it carried out?